Mohawk, Michigan

-Mohawk is an unincorporated community census-designated place (CDP) in Keweenaw County in the U.S. state of Michigan.
-The community is located within Allouez Township.
+Mohawk is an unincorporated community and census-designated place (CDP) in the U.S. state of Michigan.
+Located in Keweenaw County, it is within Allouez Township.
 As an unincorporated community, Mohawk has no legally defined boundaries or population statistics of its own but does have its own post office with the 49950 ZIP Code.
-The ZIP Code includes most of mainland Keweenaw County and also uses the Eagle Harbor and Eagle River designations.
+The ZIP includes most of mainland Keweenaw County and also uses the Eagle Harbor and Eagle River designations.

 Mohawk is centered along U.S. Highway 41 just north of the village of Ahmeek in the Keweenaw Peninsula.
 It is the site of the Mohawk Mining Company, which conducted copper mining in the early 1900s.
 Mohawkite is a rare mineral that is believed to be found only in the Mohawk Mine.

 Demographics

+According to the 2020 U.S. census, Mohawk had a population of 388.
+In 2020, more than 90% of its population was non-Hispanic white.

+Culturally, the majority of its population has English ancestry (17.2%), though German (13.9%) and Irish (11%) were the second and third-largest ancestries.
+Through the 2021 American Community Survey, the median age of its population was 38.4.

+As of 2021's census estimates, the community had a median household income of $47,188 and 23.8% of the population lived at or below the poverty line.